Hoo-Knows/HollowKnight.ChallengeMode/README.md

 - Use slowdown: whether or not to slow down the game when displaying modifiers
 - Allow High Stress: whether or not to allow High Stress
 - Allow non-unique modifiers: whether or not to allow regular modifiers on bosses that have unique modifiers
-- Allow modifiers everywhere: whether or not to allow modifiers in any room, even outside Godhome
+- Allow modifiers everywhere: whether or not to allow modifiers in any room, even outside Godhome (note: this option has not been extensively tested)
 - Reset settings: figure it out

 ### Dependencies